signalfx/gdi-specification/specification/opamp_datamodel.md

 **Status**: [Experimental](../README.md#versioning-and-status-of-the-specification)

-This document describes agent data model fields when configured to speak with an OpAMP server.
+This document describes data model fields used by *language agents* when configured to communicate with an OpAMP server.
 For more information about OpAMP, please see the [opamp-spec](https://github.com/open-telemetry/opamp-spec).

 ## Identifying Attributes